 FSU hasn’t received consistent QB play since Jameis Winston’s Heisman season, so the Seminoles will take another strong option.
-It will go a long way into helping the team reach the College Football Playoff and hopefully to compete for a national championship in the near future.
+It will go a long way into helping the team reach the College Football Playoff and hopefully compete with the likes of Notre Dame, Alabama, Clemson, and Georgia.

 McKenzie Milton Highlights

 McKenzie Milton has been exceptional in the past, so the hope is that his repaired ligaments will hold up to get through the season unscathed.